History of Merseyrail: North Mersey Branch

-The North Mersey Branch from Bootle to Aintree is currently used exclusively by engineering trains accessing Merseyrail tracks.
-Merseytravel aims to reopen and electrify this line in the long term.
-According to the Merseyside Route Utilisation Strategy (RUS), reopening the line is not currently recommended, although future development and regeneration could increase demand for these services.
-The RUS noted that any implementation must ensure that freight needs, both current and future, are met.
-Additionally, there may be long-term potential to use other infrastructure, such as the disused Wapping and Waterloo tunnels, to create new travel opportunities.
+The North Mersey Branch, from Bootle to Aintree, is currently used by engineering trains accessing Merseyrail tracks.
+Merseytravel intends to eventually reopen and electrify the line.
+The Merseyside Route Utilisation Strategy (RUS) said that reopening the line was not currently recommended, although future development and regeneration could increase demand for the service.
+The RUS noted that any implementation must ensure current and future freight needs, and there may be long-term potential in using other infrastructure (such as the unused Wapping and Waterloo tunnels) for new travel opportunities.

-The original now demolished Skelmersdale station.
-The track was lifted in 1963.